Huang-Jingxiang/Huang-Jingxiang.github.io/_pages/about.md

 layout: single
 header:
   overlay_image: Bucai.jpeg
-  overlay_filter: rgba(106, 0, 95, 0.25) # same as adding an opacity of 0.5 to a black background
+  overlay_filter: rgba(106, 0, 95, 0.1) # same as adding an opacity of 0.5 to a black background

-excerpt: "Huang Jingxiang, a 2024 master's student majoring in journalism and communication at Nanjing University.
-He is a member of the Computational Communication Collaboratory.
-He is directed by [Wang Chengjun](https://Chengjun.github.io/), associate professor.
-His research interests include computational social science, natural language processing and Data mining.
+excerpt: "
 "
 author_profile: true
 redirect_from: